 You should make your enquiries well before the closing date of 1 February, preferably not later than early in the previous December.

 4 November 2022 - Online applications open at 12 noon

 20 January 2023- Closing date for online applications at discounted fee.

 1 February – Normal closing date for applications

 March and April – Interviews and portfolio presentations for most of restricted courses*

 1 May – Closing date for late applications

 5 May – Online change of mind facility opens

 1 July – Final date for changing your mind about course selections on your previously submitted CAO form

-Early July - Round A offers are made by the CAO (for mature students, candidates who deferred places, people who need visas and some others)
+TBC – Round A offers are made by the CAO (for applicants who are not awaiting their grades for the 2022 Leaving Certificate for example mature students, candidates who deferred places, people who need visas and some others)